GAMS-dev/gamspy/docs/user/basics/equation.rst

 equation specifies its algebraic structure by using sets, parameters, logical operators and functions.
-A definition is made by assigning an expression of the form ``expression [==|>=|<=] expression`` to the Python variable that references the ``gamspy.Equation`` instance.
+A definition is made by assigning an expression of the form ``expression [==|>=|<=] expression`` to the Python variable that references the :meth:`Equation <gamspy.Equation>` instance.
 For indexed equations, the index operator is used to specify the domain::

     equation[index_list] = expression [==|>=|<=] expression